18 tips to cut your car insurance premiums – as insurance costs keep rising

 12. Be careful when selecting your job title

-The job title that you select when applying for your insurance has a big impact on the cost of your insurance.
+The job title on your insurance application has a big impact on the cost of your insurance.
 For example, research from Vanarama, part of the Auto Trader group, shows that traders and mechanics pay far more than chefs, accountants and financial analysts.
 Graphic designers have seen the biggest hikes (66% year-on-year), while those working in HR currently pay the lowest overall price.

 It’s important you don’t lie when you record this information, as any incorrect information could invalidate your insurance.
-However, if there are very similar job descriptions that match your role, it’s worth checking whether selecting one over the other changes the cost of your premium.
+However, if there are very similar job descriptions that do match your role, it’s worth checking whether selecting one over the other changes the cost of your premium.
+Money Saving Expert has a handy job picker tool that you can use to check.

 13. Add an extra driver to your policy